 The relationship between diabetes and cognitive function is complex and multifaceted.
 Here’s how diabetes can affect your brain health:

-• Blood Sugar Levels and the Brain
+- Blood Sugar Levels and the Brain

 High blood sugar levels can damage the blood vessels that supply the brain with oxygen and nutrients.
 This can lead to a range of issues, including impaired memory, slower cognitive function, and an increased risk of developing dementia.
-Persistent hyperglycemia can result in vascular complications that directly impact brain health.
+Persistent hyperglycemia can result in vascular complications that directly impact brain health. - Insulin Resistance and Brain Health

 Insulin plays a crucial role in brain function, including the regulation of neurotransmitters and cognitive processes.
 Insulin resistance, a hallmark of type 2 diabetes, can disrupt these functions, potentially leading to cognitive decline.
-The brain relies on insulin for glucose metabolism, and when this process is disrupted, cognitive abilities can suffer.
+The brain relies on insulin for glucose metabolism, and when this process is disrupted, cognitive abilities can suffer. - Inflammation and Neurodegeneration

 Chronic inflammation associated with diabetes can contribute to neurodegenerative conditions.
 The inflammatory response can damage brain cells and accelerate the progression of diseases like Alzheimer’s.
-Inflammation in the body can extend to the brain, creating an environment conducive to cognitive impairment.
+Inflammation in the body can extend to the brain, creating an environment conducive to cognitive impairment. - Oxidative Stress and Brain Damage

 Diabetes is often accompanied by oxidative stress, a condition where there is an imbalance between free radicals and antioxidants in the body.
 This imbalance leads to the excessive accumulation of free radicals, which can damage cells and tissues, including those in the brain.
 Over time, oxidative stress can lead to neuronal damage and death, impairing cognitive function and increasing the risk of diseases such as Alzheimer’s and other forms of dementia.
 The brain is particularly vulnerable to oxidative damage due to its high oxygen consumption and abundance of easily oxidizable substances.